The Manifesto.

 Origin of Anxietism

-+ ism
+Anxiety + ism

 Related forms Anx-i-et-ist, Anx-i-et-ite [anx-i-et-ahyt] /, noun, adjective